Savage Land Mutates: Fictional team biography

-Amphibius later tells Sauron and the other Savage Land Mutates that Magneto's Asteroid M has risen from the sea, but they didn't want to go find him.
+Amphibius later tells Sauron and the other Savage Land Mutates that Magneto's Asteroid M has risen from the sea, but they did not want to go find him.
 Worm took control of Barbarus, Lupo, and Sauron and commandeered a ship to go find Magneto.
-When threatened by the Japanese military, Sauron attacked an armored car causing an international incident.
+When threatened by the Japanese military, Sauron attacked an armored car, causing an international incident.
 Cannonball, Sunspot, and Warlock investigated and found the Savage Land Mutates on the deck of the ship.
 Cannonball fought Sauron in the skies while Karma discovered that the Savage Land Mutates were immune to her powers of psychic persuasion.
 Cannonball managed to defeat Sauron while the other New Mutants defeated the Savage Land Mutates.
 Upon learning why the Savage Land Mutates were on the ship, Karma told Worm, Sauron, Barbarus, and Lupo that they were in charge of Asteroid M and Magneto.
 Worm then orders the Savage Land Mutates to return to the Savage Land.